-For example, my company SalesScripter provides a library of and templates.
+For example, my company SalesScripter provides a library of templates.
 This is what that product does.
-But the value that it offers is that it helps a sales person to improve their ability to get their foot in the door, to generate leads, and to sell more.
+But the value that it offers is that it helps a salesperson to improve their ability to get their foot in the door, generate leads, and sell more.

 When you talk about the value, you will be talking about your products and about the things that the prospect cares about at the same time.

 2. Share examples of the problems that you fix